Gretchen Thomas ’05, Beverage Director

 During a break between her sophomore and junior years at the CIA, she studied wine in France and Italy while working at some of Europe’s most prestigious properties.
 After graduation, she worked as a sommelier and restaurant manager in various restaurants in the Hudson Valley, most notably Gigi Trattoria in Rhinebeck, NY.

-At Barcelona since 2005, Gretchen supervises the largest Spanish wine program in the United States, with more than $4 million in annual sales; oversees all wine, spirits, and beer selections for all Barcelona restaurants; and manages wine and mixology training and development, as well as beverage-themed events and classes.
+At Barcelona since 2005, Gretchen supervises the largest Spanish wine program in the United States, with more than $4 million in annual sales with 350 labels from 11 countries; oversees all wine, spirits, and beer selections for all Barcelona restaurants; and manages wine and mixology training and development, as well as beverage-themed events and classes.

 And according to Gretchen, all of this happened because she first discovered her passion at the CIA.
 “I would not have been introduced to wine if it wasn’t for The Culinary Institute of America,” she says.
 “While you’re at the CIA, every door in the restaurant business is opened up to you, so even if you’re not really sure what you want to do, you’ll figure it out while you’re there.
 It’s like speaking and mastering a new language.”